 Dryburgh's location meant it inevitably became caught up in the wars between England and Scotland.
 It is said that in 1322 Edward II's army, retreating south to England, took exception to the sound of the bells of Dryburgh Abbey being rung to celebrate their defeat.
 They burned it down.

 What emerged from a rebuilding process that probably took another 100 years was even bigger and better than before, despite further destruction by another English army in 1385.
 But the completed abbey of the 1400s would only see a further century of active use.
 The end effectively came on 4 November 1544 when some 700 English troops mounted a raid across the border, destroying both Dryburgh Abbey and the nearby town of Dryburgh.

 Hot on the heels of the marauding English came the Reformation in 1560.
-At the time there were eight monks or canons still at the abbey, plus the sub-prior.
+At the time there were only eight monks or canons still at the abbey, plus the sub-prior.
 They were allowed to live out their lives at Dryburgh, but all had died by 1600.

-The remains of the abbey was acquired by the Earl of Buchan in 1786.
+The remains of the abbey were acquired by the Earl of Buchan in 1786.
 He worked to preserve what was left, and built within and around it a large formal garden.
-Like many early antiquarians, he couldn't resist the temptation to improve the ruins.
+Like many early antiquarians, he couldn't resist the temptation to "improve" the ruins.
 An inscribed date of 1150 owes more to him than to the original builders.
 He also built the obelisk to the south of the abbey, to commemorate its foundation by Hugh de Moreville.